 Welcome to the online hub for the Women & Girls of Color Initiative

 The University of Minnesota is participating in a National Collaborative to Advance Equity Through Research.
 This partnership, which is coordinated by the Anna Julia Cooper Center at Wake Forest University and which was initially inspired by the White House Council on Women and Girls, foregrounds research on and with women and girls of color to create conditions in which they can thrive.
-You can read more about the effort in a recent report, Putting Women and Girls of Color at the Center: Shifting the Tide of Research Through Institutional Leadership and Sustained Investments, which is available here.
+You can read more about the effort in a recent report, Putting Women and Girls of Color at the Center: Shifting the Tide of Research Through Institutional Leadership and Sustained Investments.

 To launch the Women and Girls of Color initiative, we hosted three "Critical Conversations" with community members and University faculty about topics that are vitally important to the well being of women and girls of color in Minnesota.
 The Initiative provided seed funding to nine Community-University engagement and research partnerships.